djefrey/ColorwheelDocs/src/content/docs/Guides/Adapt Your Shaderpack/0_intro.md

 The objective of this tutorial is to adapt an already existing shaderpack and make it compatible with Colorwheel.

 :::caution[Warning]
-**This tutorial is intended for experienced shaderpack developers.** If you do not have experience in writing a shaderpack, you will likely struggle.
+**This tutorial is intended for experienced shaderpack developers.**
 :::

 ### Prerequisites